The Best Climbing, Belay, and Rappel Gloves

 The Black Diamond Transition Glove came out on top because of its great dexterity.
 Both are made of goat skin, which enables precision handling of belay devices and carabiners.
 More importantly, both had articulated designs that meant there was no "dead space" in the glove.
 The gloves fit like, well, they fit like a glove!
 In comparison, the Petzl Cordex Belay Glove was also made of goat skin but did not have the same precision fit.
 Most other gloves worked for belaying, but did not have the same dexterity.
 The Metolius Belay Glove was among the most durable for belaying because it is make of cowhide.
 However, we found that if you are not going for the precision of goat skin, then you are best off saving a lot of money with a standard glove like the Wells Lamont Leather Work Glove which you can get for $22 for three pairs at Costco.
 Most fingerless climbing gloves did great for belaying when it came to precision handling.
 However, we don't recommend them because they all leave your finger tips black.
 The exception might be on a multi-pitch climb where you want exceptional handling and light weight.
 For that purpose, the Metolius Iron Hand Glove is our top pick for belaying because it is light, relatively affordable, and relatively durable.

-There were two standouts for leading: the Black Diamond Stone Glove and the PMI Fingerless Glove.
-Both are made of goatskin and have amazing dexterity and a very snug fit.
-The Stone glove is a little more protective and burly, the PMI is a little lighter and $8 less expensive.
+There was one standout for leading: the Black Diamond Stone Glove.
+It's made of goatskin and has amazing dexterity and a very snug fit.
+The Stone glove is a little more protective and burly.
 We also liked the Metolius Climbing Glove.
 It did not have the same dexterity and fit as the first two but is much more burly.
 It's the glove you see most often on Yosemite big walls.
-Its synthetic sibling, the Metolius Iron Hand Glove, gives a little more dexterity and breathability but is not as burly.
-We like it for multi-pitch free climbs and light walls but not as much for burly big walls.

-By far the most durable glove was the PMI Heavyweight Rescue Glove.
-It was burly and had many layers of cowhide.
-The second most durable was the Metolius Belay Glove that is also made of cowhide.
+By far the most durable glove was the Metolius Climbing Glove.
 Most other gloves performed about how we expected: the lightweight goat skin gloves were not nearly as durable as the cowhide gloves.
 Both the finger tips and palms would wear pretty quickly.
-The surprise came with the Mad Rock Belay Glove and CAMP Light Synthetic Glove that both had thin leather but still managed to hold up on long rappels.
 In general, we found what you would expect: the thinner the material the less the durability.
 So, ask yourself this: are you more interested in high performance or value?
 If you just want value, it's hard to go to go wrong with the Wells Lamont Leather Work Glove, which gives you average durability at a far below average price.
 However, they are loose fitting and won't give nearly the dexterity of the high end gloves.

 A pair of gloves can protect your hands from a number of things in climbing.
 You can use them while rappelling, belaying, and even leading.
 Between fingerless and full-fingered, we tested the ability to handle carabiners and withstand the abuse of long rappels.
 We hope that you are able to use our findings to choose a pair of gloves that meet your needs.
 Be sure to check out our Buying Advice for further guidance in the shopping process.